 Weaver birds – The beginning!

-Shortly after we had relocated to Gaborone, capital of Botswana – a weird green ball appeared in our lemon tree.
+Shortly after relocating from London to Botswana – I noticed a weird green ball had appeared in our lemon tree.

-I stared at it for a while, wondering what it was, when a small, bright yellow bird flew in, holding some grass.
-It was soon chattering and weaving the strand into the intriguing contraption – Holy fork, it was a nest.
+I was wondering what it was when a bright yellow bird flew in, holding some grass.
+It was chattering and soon weaving the strand through the intriguing contraption – Holy fork – it was a nest!
 I had never seen anything like it and ran off to fetch our bird-book, previously un-touched.

-This was as startling to me as weaver birds in Gaborone and I can only describe the feeling that welled up inside of me as the most immense, humbling gratitude – followed by a substantial wallop of guilt, that somehow all this had thus far escaped me.
+Otters in London was as startling to me as weaver birds in Gaborone, and I can only describe the feeling that welled up inside of me as the most immense, humbling gratitude – followed by a substantial wallop of guilt, that this had somehow passed me by.

-The Thames had been a dirty, murky river, when I had been growing up, dotted with the odd shopping trolley and old plastic bottle, which hadn’t bothered me much at the time, pre-occupied as I was with having the best flick in the world, and so on and so forth.
+The Thames had been a dirty, murky river when I had been growing up in the area, dotted with the odd shopping trolley and old plastic bottle.
+It didn’t bother me at the time, pre-occupied as I was with adolescence, and whether or not my hair looked good, but it bothered me now.

-I had never imagined otters in there, or king-fishers dipping in and out for fish, or reed banks full of wading birds; so it was deeply touching, and thought -provoking, that somebody else had.
+I had never imagined otters in there, or king-fishers dipping in and out for fish, or reed banks full of wading birds.
+It was deeply touching – and thought -provoking – that somebody else had.

-I wasn’t sure how I could get involved, I wasn’t even able to make a mermaid sit up straight, but I desperately wanted to say thank you, so back in Botswana, I began to donate to the WWF (World Wildlife Fund) having recalled a couple of double u’s in the acronym, and being under the impression that this is where we had visited.
+I wasn’t sure how I could get involved, I wasn’t even able to make a mermaid sit up straight, but I desperately wanted to say thank you.
+So back in Botswana, I hurriedly set up a donation before it slipped my mind.